loculus-project/loculus/backend/README.md

 In the Docker container, the logs can be found in `/workspace/log/backend.log`.

 Once per day, the log file is rotated and compressed.
 Old log files are stored in `./log/archived/`.

+## Swagger UI

+The backend provides a Swagger UI at <http://localhost:8079/swagger-ui/index.html>.
+We use Swagger to document the API and to provide a playground for testing the API.
+Especially for manual testing during the development, this is very useful.

+OpenAPI does not deal well with NDJSON.
+Since the API has endpoints that deal with NDJSON, the documentation of those endpoints is to be understood as "the provided schema is a valid JSON schema for each line of the NDJSON file".

+The Swagger UI and OpenAPI specification is generated via the [Springdoc plugin](https://springdoc.org/).